Preparing for Japan: A KonMari Journey Begins

 Before I Go

-I’ll be taking some time away to fully experience this once-in-a-lifetime journey, and I look forward to sharing reflections when I return.
+During the month of May 2026, I’ll be taking some time away to fully experience this once-in-a-lifetime journey, and I look forward to sharing reflections when I return.